CloudLabsAI-Azure/Know-Before-You-Go/AIW-KBYG/AIW-Infrastructure-Migration.md

     ![Screenshot of the Azure Migrate portal blade.
 Under 'Azure Migrate: Server Assessment' the value for 'Machines' is '5'.](https://raw.githubusercontent.com/CloudLabs-MCW/MCW-Line-of-business-application-migration/snapshot/Hands-on%20lab/images/Exercise1/Machines.png "Machines")

-    3. If you are able to see the number of server then you can continue the lab from the next steps.
+    3. If you are able to see the number of server then you can continue the lab from Exercise 1 Task4.